 To make matters worse, if you have accumulated enough points on your license or if you have previously been convicted or plead (regardless if the Court withholds adjudication) to a DUI or DWLS charge you may be classified as a habitual traffic offender (“HTO”) and your driver’s license will be suspended for five (5) years.
 Moreover, should you get caught driving while on a DWLS/HTO suspension you could be charged with a felony and go to prison for up to five (5) years.

-At the Law Office of Timothy Armstrong, P.A. we represent clients who are currently being charged with some form of criminal traffic violation, e.g. DWLS or DUI, and defend these cases in criminal court.
+At Armstrong Law Group, P.A. we represent clients who are currently being charged with some form of criminal traffic violation, e.g. DWLS or DUI, and defend these cases in criminal court.
 In addition, we represent individuals who have a current driver’s license suspension but have no pending case in criminal court as they have not been arrested for driving on their suspended license.
 These clients seek our counsel in order to get them their valid driver’s license so they can lawfully drive.

 We have represented hundreds of clients in the past for criminal traffic charges and for assistance in getting them a valid driver’s license.
 Let us use our experience and skill to help you with your traffic law situation today.